Why All Fate Systems Can Be Translated Into One Another

 • States of awareness (unconscious, conscious, transcendent)

-Different systems use different symbols to map these three universal realities.
+Different systems use different calculation methods to reveal these three universal constants.

-Many systems use twelve as a fundamental division:
+Many systems calculate twelve as a fundamental constant:

 Western Astrology 12 zodiac signs Annual solar cycle, archetypal modes